Success means different things to different people, but there are timeless truths about what it takes to get to the top.

 The key is making sure we're spending time with people who inspire, empower, and encourage us.

-That’s why I suggest you join me at Wealth Retreat 2016 on the Gold Coast on May 28th to June 1st 2016 when you’ll spend 5 days with the best faculty I’ve put together plus a small group of likeminded people – a room of movers and shakers
+That’s why I suggest you join me at Wealth Retreat 2023 on the Gold Coast from 29th April to 3rd May when you’ll spend 5 days with the best faculty I’ve put together plus a small group of like-minded people – a room of movers and shakers

-If you are already a property investor, a business person or entrepreneur please Wealth Retreat to find out about Wealth Retreat 2016 and register your interest on line join us at Australia’s ultimate learning and networking event for investors and entrepreneurs.
+If you are already a property investor, a business person or an entrepreneur please Wealth Retreat to find out about Wealth Retreat 2023 and register your interest online join us at Australia’s ultimate learning and networking event for investors and entrepreneurs.

 Or ring my assistant Jo Fitt on 03 9591 8888 or email her [email protected] to register your interest and find out more.